We may receive compensation when you click on links to products from our partners.

 Getting a Job as a Freelance Editor

-Other than freelance writing, editing and proofreading are other online work options.
+Other than freelance writing, editing, and proofreading are other online work options.
 You could work sprucing up books, articles, essays, and other forms of written work.
 Experienced online editors charge between $350 and $500 to finetune short books.
 A good starting point when in college is to help by editing assignments for fellow students.
 With some experience, you can brand yourself and create a profile online for freelancing jobs.

-Freelancing as Graphic Designer
+Freelancing as a Graphic Designer